ArjaanBuijk/CarND_Traffic_Sign_Classifier_Project/Traffic_Sign_Classifier_writeup.md

 The effect of Grayscale and CLAHE was already described and shown in the previous section.

 At the end of the pre-processing steps, the data is written to a pickle file.
-Especially the augmentation and CLAHE are time consuming, and it is important to have to redo this all the time during hyper-parameter optimization.
+Especially the augmentation and CLAHE are time consuming, and it is important to avoid these during hyper-parameter optimization.

 ####2.
 The model architecture and utility functions.